victaum1/crak_chess/README.md

 We will be using the "ghc/ghci" compiler, or "Glascow Haskell Compiler".
 Therefore it is recommended to download the "Haskell Platform".
-In the future it could be used a building tool like "Cabal".
+Will be using "Cabal" as building tool.

 * Dependencies
 The code will be based in the 8.0.2 version of "ghc".

 * How the tests will be made?
-the unit tests will be made using the package "HUnit".
+The unit tests will be made using the package "HUnit".
 In the future will be configured tests with "QuickCheck".

 * Deployment